 Individual & Couple’s Counseling

-One-on-one counseling services are offered to help students address concerns in a number of areas including, but not limited to: depression, anxiety, stress management, family or other relationships, cultural identity, sexual orientation, trauma, and disability.
+Health Service Psychology Doctoral Interns provide one-on-one clinical services to help students address concerns in a number of areas including, but not limited to: depression, anxiety, stress management, family or other relationships, cultural identity, sexual orientation, trauma, and disability.
 Any student registered for one or more credits is eligible for an initial visit.
-Additional services and/or referrals may be provided as resources permit.
+Additional services and/or referrals may be provided as necessary.

-Couples counseling is designed to assist couples with their relationship problems.
-It can be used to gain more insight into each other and to learn new and more effective ways of communicating.
+While individual therapy is by far the most common clinical choice.
+Health Service Psychology Doctoral Interns may provide couples counseling to assist students with their relationship problems.
+This form of treatment is used to gain more insight into each other and to learn new and more effective ways of communicating.
 Any type of couple can seek counseling at MSUCC, including married, single, LGBT, roommates and/or housemates.
 In order to receive couples counseling one or both of the members in your couple must be currently enrolled as a Michigan State University student.